stratosphereips/NetSecGame/docs/Components.md

 6. Parameters of `ScanNetwork` and `FindServices` can be chosen arbitrarily (they don't have to be listed in `known_newtworks`/`known_hosts`)

 ## Observations
-After submitting Action `a` to the environment, agents receives an `Observation` in return.
+After submitting Action `a` to the environment, agents receive an `Observation` in return.
 Each observation consists of 4 parts:
 - `state`:`Gamestate` - with the current view of the environment [state](#gamestate)
-- `reward`: `int` - with the imedeate reward agent gets for playing Action `a`
+- `reward`: `int` - with the immediate reward agent gets for playing Action `a`
-- `end`:`bool` - indicating if the intaraction can continue after playing Action `a`
+- `end`:`bool` - indicating if the interaction can continue after playing Action `a`
-- `info`: `dict` - placeholder for any information given to the agent (e.g. the reason why `end is True` )
+- `info`: `dict` - placeholder for any information given to the agent (e.g., the reason why `end is True` )